 #Tip:- Plan your trip in the first week of the month that too before Friday to experience the wonderful art on the street that too free of cost.

 Another artsy getaway!
 Scottsdale Artwalk is organized every Thursday except Thanksgiving.
 The event opens the door for the artist to display their unique art and for viewers to satisfy their art cravings.
 Spend your evening walking on the streets of Scottsdale, taking in the best views.
-The timings of the Artwalk is from 7 p.m. to 9 p.m.
+The time of the Artwalk is from 7 p.m. to 9 p.m.

 South Mountain Park